-Figure 7: Map depicting DEA Renewable Energy project status.
+Figure 6: Map depicting DEA Renewable Energy project status.

 In terms of close proximity PV projects, there are a number of EA Approved RE projects around the proposed development site.
 These are all related to the AKUO PV that are yet to be constructed.
 While it is unlikely that the total AKUO areas will be development, it is highly likely that should some of these areas become established, that clear intervisibility will take place.
-The result is that a PV massing effect is likely to take place, degraded local visual resources.
-This landscape change is unlikely to be a significant landscape risk as the local area has a moderate scenic quality and there are no tourist or ecotourism activities taking place within the ZVI.
-Due to topographic screening from low hills and undulating terrain, the risk from this intervisibility extending to the surrounding areas and resulting in regional cumulative negative effects from RE massing, are limited and unlikely to take place.
+With the location of the proposed new MTS to the east of the site, it is highly likely that multiple OHPL will be routed within clear view of the project grid connection.
+The result is that a PV/ OHPL massing effect is likely to take place, degraded local visual resources.
+However, this landscape change is unlikely to be a significant landscape risk as the local area has a moderate level of scenic quality, and there are no tourist or ecotourism activities taking place within the ZVI.